random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 # Bitcoin Price Prediction in the time of Russia-Ukraine War using LSTM.

 # Research Question
-1. Is the bitcoin price affected by the Russia-Ukraine War ?
+1. Is the bitcoin price affected by the Russia-Ukraine War?
-2. Can we use Social sentiments to predict economial destablization ?
+2. Can we use Social Sentiments to predict economic destabilization?

 # Data Used
 1. Recent Historical Bitcoin data (open, high, low, close, volume) of daily data between 2021-01-01 and 2022-07-01.